pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

 5. **Add dependencies:**
    - Add needed package into **dependencies** in `tools/choose-a-name/pyproject.toml`.
+   - Run `uv sync` in order to update virtual environment with new packages or (re-start) docker via `docker compose -f tools/choose-a-name/compose.yml up`

 6. **Implement your code:**
    - **Python:** Add your code to `src/`